ivonederlof/xlf-translator/README.md

 # Xlf-translator

 This package may be used to automate i18n translations with google translate.
-It is primarily used for bootstrapping language files before they are edited with csv files in numbers/excel.
+It is primarily used for adding targets to your message files before they are edited with csv files in numbers/excel.
 This project is still under construction.

 ## Getting Started